Hyperellipsoid Density Sampling: Exploitative Sequences to Accelerate High-Dimensional Numerical Optimization: Methodology

 \subsubsection{Boundary Rejection \& Void Filling}

 Samples generated outside the normalized search bounds $[0,1]^D$ are rejected.
 A large number of initial samples is generated to compensate for this expected rejection rate.

 If the count of valid samples is less than the target $N$, the remaining points ($N_{\text{void}}$) are generated using an adaptive void-filling strategy.
-The method identifies the most sparse regions using the k-nearest neighbor (KNN) distance of the existing HDS samples within a BallTree.
+This method identifies the most sparse regions using a BallTree structure to optimize a nearest-neighbor search.
 The resampled points are then generated using a truncated normal distribution, centered on existing samples in these sparse regions.

-This approach ensures the total sample count is met while providing explorative coverage to areas not fully contained by the hyperellipsoids, which was found to significantly improve performance over non-adaptive void-filling methods.
+This ensures the total sample count is met while providing explorative coverage to areas not fully contained by the hyperellipsoids, which was found to significantly improve performance over non-adaptive void-filling methods.